oracle-livelabs/oci/opensearch-objectstorage/components/components.md

 ## Task 3: Create a Stream

-The stream will queue the list of object storage file uploaded before processing.
+The stream will queue the list of files uploaded to Object Storage before processing.

-Go the the menu
+Go the menu
 - Analytics / AI
 - Messaging / Streaming